-Under the agreement explained under the Host Agency Overview tab, central staff members are employees of the New Jersey Institute of Technology under the supervision of an Executive Director who coordinates management responsibility through a Deputy Executive Director, two Department Directors, a Senior Director and seven Division Directors.
+Under the agreement explained in the Host Agency Overview section, central staff members are employees of the New Jersey Institute of Technology under the supervision of an Executive Director who coordinates management responsibility through a Deputy Executive Director, four Senior Directors, eight Division Directors, and three Senior Managers.
 The Executive Director is selected by the NJTPA Board of Trustees and is the Chief Operating Officer of the NJTPA.

-Central staff activity related to the MPO's legislatively mandated responsibilities is documented in a Unified Planning Work Program (UPWP) that typically covers a two-year period and is updated annually.
+Central staff activity related to the MPO's legislatively mandated responsibilities is documented in a Unified Planning Work Program (UPWP) that typically covers activities to be completed in the next one to two years and is updated annually.
 The UPWP is reviewed and approved by the NJTPA Board of Trustees.
 The UPWP summarizes and guides the transportation planning activities of the NJTPA staff, its member agencies and other transportation agencies in the region.
-Volume I of the eight-volume UPWP lists the task goals outlined for each division of central staff and the budget necessary to complete each task.
+Chapter I of the four-volume UPWP lists the task goals outlined for each division of central staff and the budget necessary to complete each task.
 Once the UPWP is approved, any amendments must be voted on by the Board.